mobinni/material-date-picker/README.md

 If you want to change datepicker properties look at angular-strap datepicker html files

-If you have an improvement or request please let me know or post a pull request
+If you have an improvement or request please let me know or post a pull request P.S: Date validation is not included as of yet